Hilda Clark (doctor)

+Hilda Clark (12 January 1881 – 24 February 1955) was a British physician and humanitarian aid worker.

 Early life

 Clark was born 12 January 1881 at Green Bank, Street, Somerset and was the youngest child of the Quaker shoe manufacturer William Stephens Clark and the social reformer Helen Priestman Bright Clark.
-The Clark family of Street were Quakers of shoe-making fame as C. and J. Clark Ltd. Manufacturer of boots, shoes & sheepskin rugs.

 As a child, she was involved in athletics and gymnastics.
 She had a Quaker education at Brighthelmston, at Birkdale in Southport, Lancashire, about 1896–7, and The Mount, in York, from about 1897 to 1900, before studying medicine at Birmingham University and the Royal Free Hospital, London where she graduated M.B. and B.S. in 1908.
-She was the sister of Alice Clark, the feminist and historian and the niece of Annie Clark, one the first pioneering women to formally train in medicine in Britain.
-Her mother and great-aunts helped to found a number of women's rights organizations in the 1860s.
-She developed expertise in pulmonary care treating her own sister Alice Clark for TB.
-During her medical training in Birmingham, she met Edith Pye in 1907-8 where Edith Pye qualified as a nurse and a midwife.
-This was to become a life-long friendship, which sustained them both.
-Hilda's side of the correspondence between them survives, carefully curated by Edith Pye and these letters form the basis of the book "War and its Aftermath" published in 1956.
-This account is written by a Quaker who has read one side of the original correspondence that survives, the letters from Hilda Clark to Edith Pye, all lovingly preserved and organised and archived in Quaker Archives in London.
-It is clear that Edith Pye kept the whole of her side of the correspondence, which runs from 1908 when they met to the outbreak of WWII, when they could only return to England.
+She was the sister of Alice Clark, the feminist and historian and the niece of Annie Clark, one the first women to formally train in medicine in Britain.
+Her mother and great-aunts helped to found a number of women's rights organisations in the 1860s.

 Medicine

 Clark specialised in the treatment of pulmonary tuberculosis.
-She was instrumental in administering the TB vaccine, tuberculin, developed by Dr W. Camac-Wilkinson.
 She opened and ran two tuberculin dispensaries, the first at her home town of Street in Somerset, the second, by appointment as Medical Officer of the Portsmouth Municipal Tuberculin Dispensary in 1911.

 In 1910 she successfully treated her sister, Alice Clark, a suffragist who was suffering from tuberculosis.
 Clark gave a paper on "Tuberculosis Statistics: Some Difficulties in the Presentation of Facts bearing on the Tuberculosis Problem in a Suitable Form for Statistical Purposes", later published in Proceedings of the Royal Society of Medicine, 1914.
-Alice Clark was a vital element of the Relief work based in England ensuring the supplies identified by her sister were organised and sent out.